Florida Bank Account Garnishment Attorneys Fighting To Protect What Us Legally Yours

-At The Levey Law Firm, P. A., we are proud of our reputation as one of the most effective debt collection law firms in the nation.
-Our collection attorneys have been successfully collecting debts in Miami and throughout Florida for over 30 years.
+At The Levey Law Firm, P.A., we are proud of our reputation as one of the most effective debt collection law firms in the nation.
+Our attorneys have been successfully collecting debts in Miami and throughout Florida for over decades of experience.

-The Garnishment Process in Florida
+The Garnishment Process In Florida

 If you have an unpaid judgment, you can request that the clerk of court issue a writ of garnishment.
 The clerk’s fee for starting a garnishment action in Florida is approximately $200.00.
 The writ of garnishment is a legal document that is served on a bank, company or person that has property or money belonging to the debtor, or that owes wages or money to the debtor.